toliva/ConnectivityContent/apis/03-Hackathon/03-VIP-Booking-(experimental)/01-quick-start.md

 ]
 ```

-## Request Guest Tier Level for a Booking
+## Request Guest VIP Tier Level for one or more Bookings
 Our API can return VIP tier level for a booking, or a list of bookings.
 As our API was built for the hackathon, it uses mocked data.
-In order to get Gold tier, the API has to be queried for a booking ID that's a multiple of 5.
-To get Silver status, the booking ID should be
-a multiple of 3.
+**Mocked Data Logic**: In order to get Gold tier, the API has to be queried for a booking ID that's a multiple of 5.
+To get Silver status, the booking ID should be a multiple of 3.
 Any other booking ID will give the base tier.

-To get the tier of a guest of a specific booking:
+To get the VIP tier level of a guest of a specific booking:
 https://services.expediapartnercentral.com/vip-booking/v1/bookings/12344333/guestVipStatus

 ```json